How to send survey emails (with examples and templates)

 1. They’re cost-effective

 While traditional methods of conducting customer research are time and resource-intensive (think telemarketers), survey emails are relatively inexpensive and easy to implement.
-Surveys can be sent out in bulk or automated to be delivered to individual recipients according to a specific action.
+Surveys can be sent out in bulk or automated to be delivered to individual recipients based on their actions (like starting a new subscription or purchasing a product).

 With MailerSend, survey emails are free to create and can be sent as part of your monthly quota.
-There’s no need to set up a separate initiative to collect survey data.
+There’s no need to set up a separate service to collect survey data.

 2. They help you improve your offering

 To develop and grow your business, you need to continuously improve your product and/or service.
-There are numerous ways to approach this, but the most valuable is through customer feedback.
-With survey emails, you can gather unique customer insights about their pain points, barriers to purchase/upgrade, customer experience, user experience, product faults, demographics, and more.
+There are tons of ways to approach this, but there is nothing more valuable than customer feedback.
+With survey emails, you can gather unique insights about pain points, barriers to purchase/upgrade, customer experience, user experience, product faults, demographics, and more.
 This information is like gold and will help to drive your product development.

 3. They increase brand trust